 The most elaborate horse-packing outfits in the state can remove the huff and puff from traversing this granite terrain, between 7,000-12,000 feet.
-A full-day pack trip, for example, takes you six miles into the wilderness to Duck Lake, revealing a back-country wilderness that only a hiker in superb condition could experience on foot.
+A full-day pack trip, for example, takes you six miles into the wilderness to Duck Lake, revealing a backcountry wilderness that only a hiker in superb condition could experience on foot.

 Already popular as a winter ski destination, Mammoth now attracts more summer visitors.
 Summer travelers tend to echo the comments of the transplants in the local population, who say, “I came for the winter, but stayed for the summer.”
 Mammoth is a six-hour drive from San Francisco or from Los Angeles.

-Another favorite view, near Mammoth Mountain, is the overlook to the Minarets, spires to the west, which looked like Moslem churches to the early explorers.
+Another favorite view, near Mammoth Mountain, is the overlook to the Minarets, spires to the west, which looked like Muslim churches to the early explorers.
 This sawtooth effect was created by the freezing and thawing of water in the stone, gradually using the expansive force of ice to crack off the sides of the rocks.
 From the Minaret Vista you get a sweeping view of the eastern Sierra, including the start of the San Joaquin River.

 A shuttle bus then takes you into the National Monument, where short and level hiking trails lead to the two principal features, Postpile and Rainbow Falls.
-Postpile amounts to geometric, blue-grey, basalt columns, 40-60 feet high, formed when a vertical lava flow cooled quickly.
-Geologists feel this event occurred about 100,000 years ago.
+Postpile amounts to geometric, blue-grey, basalt columns, 40-60 feet high.
+The columns formed when a vertical lava flow cooled quickly.
+Geologists project that this event occurred about 100,000 years ago.
 Rainbow Falls is a sharp 101-foot drop in the San Joaquin River, where sunlight causes a rainbow in the spray.
 The optimal time for viewing both Postpile and Rainbow Falls is early afternoon.

-The town of Mammoth Lakes has an alpine lakes district on its edge.
+Mammoth Lakes has an alpine lakes district on its edge.
 The lakes are popular camping places.
 Campers tend to be fishermen eager to catch the stocked rainbow and brown trout.